michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - v: eject the contents of the stomach through the mouth
 - v: excrete or evacuate (someone's bowels or body)
 ### Family
-purge: purgation, purgative, purged, purges, purging+;purgation: purgations;purgative: purgatives;purging: purgingly, purgings
+- purge: purgation, purgative, purged, purges, purging+
+- purgation: purgations
+- purgative: purgatives
+- purging: purgingly, purgings
 ### Examples
 - A one-time Cabinet candidate, Christie ran Trump’s transition before he and his allies were purged from the operation in the week after Election Day.
 - Clingman told Chief Public Defender Ben Baur that he could purge the contempt findings by following his statutory duty to represent defendants.